Kintoyyy/crystal_of_java/README.md

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

+## To RUN the program

+goto [DesktopLauncher.java](lwjgl3/src/main/java/io/github/crystal_of_java/lwjgl3/DesktopLauncher.java) and run the program

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.